-On April 28, 2009, the City of Santa Clarita City Council unanimously approved the 21-Point Business Plan for Progress.
-This program, which includes more than \$5 million dollars of investment in resultsdriven initiatives to stimulate the economy at the local level, was developed at the request of the City Council and designed with input from several key industry liaisons and business-minded community organizations, including the Santa Clarita Chamber of Commerce, College of the Canyons, and Valencia Industrial Association.
+In 2009, the City of Santa Clarita was named as Los Angeles' most business friendly city by the Los Angeles Economic Development Corporation, citing the City's many business-friendly practices including the innovative 21-Point Business Plan for Progress, adopted by the City Council in 2009.
+This program, which includes more than \$18 million dollars of investment in results-driven initiatives to stimulate the economy at the local level, was developed at the request of the City Council and designed with input from several key industry liaisons and business-minded community organizations, including the Santa Clarita Chamber of Commerce, College of the Canyons, and Val Valley Industry Association.

-The City's entertainment industry enjoyed many successes in the year, with FY 08-09 resulting in an economic impact of nearly \$21 million to local businesses from location filming alone.
+The City's entertainment industry enjoyed many successes in the year, with FY 09-10 resulting in an economic impact of nearly \$20 million to local businesses from location filming alone.
 Santa Clarita is home to more than 20 sounds stages and 10 movie ranches and hundreds of film related businesses.
-Five network television shows, including HBO's "Big Love," CBS's "The Unit," and "NCIS," and ABC's Family "Make it or Break it" and "10 Things I Hate About You," base in Santa Clarita and regularly film on location in the City.
+Five network television shows, including HBO's "Big Love," CBS's "NCIS," ABC Family's "Make it or Break it," FX's "Justified," and TNT's "Franklin and Bash" base in Santa Clarita and regularly film on location in the City.

-Tourism continues to be one of the City of Santa Clarita's largest economic generators contributing more than \$2.3 million to the general fund from Transient Occupancy Tax (T.O.T.).
-Attraction of regional and national sports tourism events like the AT&T Champions Classic, Amgen Tour of California, Volcom Skate Park event, Southern California Junior Olympics, and the 2009 Western States Police & Fire Games, generates additional visitors in Santa Clarita and increased revenue for the City and its businesses
+Tourism continues to be one of the City of Santa Clarita's largest economic generators contributing more than \$2 million to the general fund from Transient Occupancy Tax (T.O.T.).
+Attraction of regional and national sports tourism events like the AT&T Champions Classic, Amgen Tour of California, Volcom Skate Park event, Southern California Junior Olympics, and the 2010 United Soccer League Woman's Championship, generates additional visitors in Santa Clarita and increased revenue for the City and its businesses

-The City of Santa Clarita has developed and is implementing programs to help existing businesses succeed while also initiating programming designed to grow targeted business sectors in the coming years.
-Los Angeles Economic Development Corporation (LAEDC) recently named the City of Santa Clarita the most business-friendly city in the county.
-Santa Clarita was named one of the Top 25 City Retail Markets in California by the California Retail Survey for the second consecutive year, and new retail centers such as Bridgeport Marketplace and Plaza at Golden Valley are anchored with strong retailers like Bristol Farms, Lowe's, Kohl's, and Target.
+The City of Santa Clarita continually develops and implements programs to help existing businesses succeed while also initiating programming designed to grow targeted business sectors in the coming years.
+Los Angeles Economic Development Corporation (LAEDC) named the City of Santa Clarita the most business-friendly city in the county.
+Santa Clarita has also been named one of the Top 25 City Retail Markets in California by the California Retail Survey for two consecutive years, and new retail centers such as Bridgeport Marketplace and Plaza at Golden Valley are anchored with strong tenants like California Pizza Kitchen, Southern California Orthopedic Institute, Lowe's, Kohl's, and Target.
 The City's continued control of expenditure growth is a key factor in maintaining the City's strong financial position.

 The City of Santa Clarita continues to use business attraction and retention programs like the Enterprise Zone Program to support business by providing tax incentives to businesses located within the zone.
-The Santa Clarita Enterprise Zone encompasses 97 percent of all commercial and industrial zoned property in the City, including both existing and proposed development areas, and has proven to be a powerful business attraction and retention tool.
-To date, Santa Clarita Enterprise Zone staff has issued over 792 employee vouchers to businesses in Santa Clarita as part of the Enterprise Zone program, potentially saving local employers over \$28 million because of tax credits.
+The Santa Clarita Enterprise Zone encompasses 97 percent of all commercial and industrial zoned property in the

+City, including both existing and proposed development areas, and has proven to be a powerful business attraction and retention tool.
+To date, Santa Clarita Enterprise Zone staff has issued over 2,556 employee vouchers for jobs created or retained as a result of the Enterprise Zone program, potentially saving local employers almost \$96 million because of State income tax credits.